Pierre Zimmermann (bridge)

+Pierre Zimmermann (born 26 May 1955) is a Swiss bridge player, captain of the Swiss national team, number one individual player in the world since September 13, 2021, six-time world champion, nine-time North American champion, ten-time European champion and one-time South American champion.
+He is also an organizer of tournaments, including the Monaco Cavendish since 2023 and the transnational European winter team championships since 2016, the last in 2024 at Alpe d'Huez.

+Pierre Zimmermann is founder and CEO of Zimmermann Immobilier, a real estate company in French-speaking Switzerland (Geneva, Vaud, Valais, Fribourg).
+He is also co-owner of two French groups, GCK (hydrogen, electricity, motors, batteries, etc.) and Les Étincelles, the largest hotel group in the French Alps.

 Biography

 Pierre Zimmermann was born in Lausanne, Switzerland on 26 May 1955.
 He studied mathematics at the École Polytechnique Fédérale de Lausanne from 1973 to 1978 and, at the same time, business administration at HEC Lausanne from 1975 to 1979.

-He has five children, including blogger, Tiffany Lea and Yann he had with ex-wife, artist Christine Zimmermann.
+He has five children, including fashion and travel blogger, Tiffany Lea and Yann he had with ex-wife, artist Christine Zimmermann.

 Professional career

 In 1979, Pierre Zimmermann joined IBM in Zurich where he worked for five years.
 He then worked for Hill+Knowlton Strategies as an assistant corporate controller for Europe until 1985.
 From 1986 to 1988, he worked for Finagrain as a financial analyst, and then joined BBHQ (a venture capital firm) in 1988 again as a financial analyst.

 In 1990, Pierre Zimmermann left BBHQ to create the Régie Zimmermann (today known as Zimmermann Immobilier), a real estate company in Geneva.
 In 2006, he opened a subsidiary in Lausanne.
-In 2013 Zimmermann Immobilier reached 100 million Swiss francs in gross rental income.

 Bridge career

 Pierre Zimmermann started playing bridge occasionally in 1975 during his studies, but only started to play seriously in 1998.
-He obtained his first World Champion's title in 2007 in Shanghai his second in 2009 in São Paulo. and his third one in Chennai.
+He obtained his first World Champion's title in 2007 in Shanghai his second in 2009 in São Paulo. and his third one in Chennai in 2015.